These are the 13 Longest Flights You Can Take in the World

 Andrey Armyagov/Adobe Airbus A380 Singapore Airlines Limited

 Could you handle flying for 18 hours and 45 minutes?
 People regularly do on this flight from New York to Singapore.
-This one set the record for longest in 2018 when Singapore Airlines officially launched the route.
+This one set the record for the longest in 2018 when Singapore Airlines officially launched the route.

-Hop on a plane from John F. Kennedy International Airport and nearly a day later you'll land in Singapore Changi Airport, stepping out to the bustling and cosmopolitan city.
-The airline's international flights also have suites on the plane, too.
-Beyond first class, they offer beds and special menus, in case you want a full meal and a nap on the flight across the Pacific.
+Singapore Airlines' international flights have onboard suites.
+Beyond first class, they offer beds and special menus in case you want a full meal and a night's sleep on the flight across the Pacific.

 Auckland to Doha